Swift Startup Option or License

 4. An investor-ready pitch deck incorporating the startup’s business plan must be presented to the Swift Committee.
 KUCTC will coordinate this meeting.

-1. The Swift committee will follow your presentation of your pitch with a question-and-answer session.
+1. The Swift Committee will follow your presentation of your pitch with a question-and-answer session.